cxn03651/write_xlsx/data_validation.md

     :value    => 38.6,

 *list* restricts the cell to a set of user specified values.
-These can be passed in an array ref or as a cell range (named ranges aren't currently supported):
+These can be passed in an array or as a cell range (named ranges aren't currently supported):

     :validate => 'list',